45 English for Sales Terms to Help You Close the Deal [With Quiz]

-How to use this in sales: Some salespeople can have a bad reputation for raising agreed prices, or “gazumping” (a term used mainly in British English).
-Sometimes they even lower prices at the last minute to secure a sale (“gazundering,“ also used in British English).
-While customers may like the last one, pay attention not to be tricked into gazundering.
+Some salespeople can have a bad reputation for raising agreed prices.
+Sometimes they even lower prices at the last minute to secure a sale.
+While customers may like the latter one, pay attention not to be tricked into it.

 Meaning: A product bought or offered for sale at a much lower price than is expected.

 Telling customers that a certain product is a bargain may win them over.
-You’ll want to present it as a good “price/quality ratio” (see below), and not just as something cheap.
+You’ll want to present it as a good “price-quality ratio,” and not just as something cheap.

 14. Payment by installments

 Meaning: A system by which a buyer pays for a product in stages (rather than all at once), while being able to use it.